apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    Clients exceeding this limit will be immediately disconnected with an error code of ENHANCE_YOUR_CALM.

+.. ts:cv:: CONFIG proxy.config.http2.max_empty_frames_per_minute INT 0
+   :reloadable:

+   Specifies how many empty frames |TS| receives for a minute at maximum.
+   What "empty frames" means here is DATA frame that does not carry payload nor END_STREAM flag, and CONTINUATION frame that does not carry payload nor END_HEADERS flag.
+   Clients exceeded this limit will be immediately disconnected with an error code of ENHANCE_YOUR_CALM.

 .. ts:cv:: CONFIG proxy.config.http2.min_avg_window_update FLOAT 2560.0
    :reloadable: